-(a) (1) There is hereby established a National Advisory Committee on Occupational Safety and Health consisting of beelve members appointed by the Secretary, four of whom are to be designated by the Secretary of Health and Human Services, without regard to the provisions. of title 5, United States Code, governing appointments in the competitive service, and composed of representatives of management, latior, occupational safety and occupational health professions, and of the public.
-The Secretary shell designate one of the public members as Chairman.
-The members shall be selected upon the basis of their experience and competence in the field of occupational safety and health.
+(a) (1) There is hereby established a National Advisory Committee on Occupational Safety and Health consisting of twelve members appointed by the Secretary, four of whom are to be designated by the Secretary of Health and Human Services, without regard to the provisions of thile 5, United States Code, governing appointments in the competitive service, and composed of representatives of management, labor, occupational safety and occupational nealth professions, and of the public.
+The Secretary shall designate one of the public members as Chairman.
+The members shall be selected upon the basis of their expenence and competence in the field of occupational safety and health.

 - (2) The Committee shall advise, consult with, and make recommendations to the Secretary and the Secretary of Health and Human Services on matters relating to the administration of the Act.
 The Committee shall hold no fewer than two meetings during each calendar year.
-All meetings of the Committee shall be open to the public and a transcript shall be kept and made available for public inspection. - (3) The members of the Committee shall be compensated in accordance with the provisions of section 3109 of title 5, United States Code. - (4) The Secretary shall furnish to the Committee an executive secretary and such secretarial, clerical, and other services as are deemed necessary to the conduct of its business. - (b) An advisory committee may be appointed by the Secretary to assist him in his standard-setting functions under section 6 of this Act.
-Each such committee shall consist of not more than fifteen members and shall include as a member one or more designees of the Secretary of Health and Human Services, and shall include among its members an equal number of persons qualified by expenence and affiliation to present the viewpoint of the employers involved, and of persons similarly qualified to present the viewpoint of the employers involved, as well as one or more representatives of health and safety agencies of the States.
-An advisory committee may also include such other persons as the Secretary may appoint who are qualified by knowledge and experience to make a useful contribution to the work of such committee, including one or more representatives of professional organizations of technicians or professionals specializing in occupational safety or health, and one or more representatives of nationally recognized standards producing organizations, but the number of persons so appointed to any such advisory committee shall not exceed the number appointed to such committee as representatives of Federal and State agencies.
-Persons appointed to advisory committees from provate life shall be compensated in the same manner as consultants or experts under section 3109 of title 5.
-United States Code.
+All meetings of the Committee shall be open to the public and a transcript shall be kept and made available for public inspection. - (3) The members of the Committee shall be compensated in accordance with the provisions of section 3109 of title 5, United States Code. - (4) The Secretary shall furnish to the Committee an executive secretary and such secretarial, clerical, and other services as are deemed necessary to the conduct of its business. - (b) An advisory committee may be appointed by the Secretary to assist him in his standard-setting functions under section 5 of this Act.
+Each such committee shall consist of not more than fifteen members and shall include as a member one or more designees of the Secretary of Health and Human Services, and shall include among its members an equal number of persons qualified by experience and affiliation to present the viewpoint of the employers involved, and of persons similarly qualified to present the viewpoint of the employers involved, as well as one or more representatives of health and safety agencies of the States.
+An advisory committee may also include such other persons as the Secretary may appoint who are qualified by knowledge and experience to make a useful contribution to the work of such committee, including one or more representatives of professional organizations of technicians or professionals specializing in occupational safety or health, and one or more representatives of nationally recognized standards producing organizations, but the number of persons so appointed to any such advisory committee shall not enceed the number appointed to advisory committee as representatives of Federal and State agencies.
+Persons appointed to advisory committee into a shall be compensated in the same manner as consultants or experts under section 3109 of lite 5, United States Code.
 The Secretary shall pay to any State which is the employer of a member of such a committee who is a representative of the health or safety agency of that State, reimbursement sufficient to cover the actual cost to the State resulting from such representative's membership on such committee.
-Any meeting of such committee shall be pen to the public and an accurate record shall be kept and made available to the public.
-No member of such committee in any proposed rule. - (c) In carrying out his responsibilities under this Act, the Secretary is authorized to -
+Any meeting of such committee shall be open to the public and an accurate record shall be kept and made available to the public.
+No member of such committee (other than representatives of employers and employees) shall have an economic Interest in any proposed rule. - (c) In carrying out his responsibilities under this Act, the Secretary is authorized to -